 THE STIGMA OF TIMESHARE IS A CLOUD OVER THE INDUSTRY

-Millions of dollars have been spent in recent years to remove the stigma of the word timeshare yet it continues to evade most of those attempts.
+Millions of dollars have been spent in recent years to remove the stigma of the word timeshare yet the stigma continues to evade most of those attempts.

-That is why you hardly ever hear the word used inside the industry today.
+That is why you hardly ever hear the word ‘timeshare’ inside the industry today.
 And if you do it’s in whispered tones because it is considered taboo in many circles.

-At a few of the major vacation ownership companies every employee knows that the mere mention of the word timeshare may get you fired.
+At a few of the major vacation ownership companies employees know that the mere mention of the word may get you fired.